 You can work with the best remote companies

 How do you know if the work with remote team suits you?
 Go for it if:

-There’re few exceptions when you might prefer local developer: poor internet access or you as a client may fancy face-to-face communication better.
-And, of course, such routine as receiving website supports calls, fixing minor bugs requires a local developer.
+There’re few exceptions when you might prefer a local developer: poor internet access or you as a client may fancy face-to-face communication better.
+And, of course, such routine as receiving website supports calls, fixing minor bugs requires the local developer.

 Nevertheless, the remote work model appears to be the most competitive and flexible one.
 You are to see how rewarding that workflow is after a few first tasks so go remote and find a team that can implement all of your ideas.